MicrosoftLearning/mslearn-azure-ml/Instructions/02-Make-data-available.md

 1. Note that two keys are provided: key1 and key2.
 Each key has the same functionality.
 1. Select **Show** for the **Key** field under **key1**.
 1. Copy the value of the **Key** field to a notepad.
 You'll need to paste this value into the notebook later.
+1. Copy the name of your storage account from the top of the page.
+The name should start with **mlwdp100storage...** You'll need to paste this value into the notebook later too.

 > **Note**:
-> Copy the account key to a notepad to avoid automatic capitalization (which happens in Word).
+> Copy the account key and name to a notepad to avoid automatic capitalization (which happens in Word).
 The key is case-sensitive.

 ## Clone the lab materials